AM1010101/roundabout/README.md

 Simple to use and understand

 TODO.
 pub sub example.
-  Can we use pydantic to define events? list example hash example set example
+  Can we use pydantic to define events?
+list example.
+hash example.
+set example.

 Future ideas.
-external api
+external api.
 strong typing for data?
-event trigger/rules
+event trigger/rules.